What does a medical scribe do?

 - Mock interview support

-- Guaranteed interview at Ross University Schools of Medicine (provided all academic requirements are met)
+- Guaranteed interview at Ross University School of Medicine (provided all academic requirements are met)

 - Hands-on experience